Taiwan Seminary: Academics

 In addition to TGST's extension program, which offers courses to adult students off-campus, TGST offers several core, academic degrees.
 The main theological degree is the Master of Divinity.
 Students register in one of two departments: the Department of Christian Studies and the Department of Theological Studies.
 In addition the school has a Postgraduate Department that offers Master of Theology and Doctor of Philosophy degrees, as well as a Doctor of Ministry that provides doctoral training for those already in ministry.
 There are also Masters of Arts degrees offered in church music and counseling.

 Students of the School are encouraged to engage with the broader Presbyterian tradition.
 TGST’s North American Presbyterian heritage endures through the institution of initiatives such as the annual Excellence in Preaching award, named in honor of the Presbyterian theologian and author Frederick Buechner.

 Taiwan Seminary has two endowed, annual lectures: the Mackay Lectures and the Shuanglian Lectures.
 The Mackay lectures are invited academic lectures, and in recent years have included international figures like Brian Stanley, Luke Powery, David Ferguson, Brian Blount, Choon Leong Seow, and Michael Welker, as well as senior faculty including Sun Po-Lin and Lin Hong-Hsin.
 The Shunaglian lectures are directed more towards clergy and alumni and have featured discussions on topics like body theology, ecclesiology, or women in ministry.
-Taiwan Seminary has some partnerships with seminaries abroad, for instance with Knox College in Toronto.
+Taiwan Seminary has some partnerships with seminaries abroad, for instance with Knox College in Toronto and Union Presbyterian Seminary in Richmond, Virginia.